Remember Roger Bannister?

 Mad Men’s Don Draper died in Silicon Valley sometime around 2010; 20-year-old programmers in hoodies killed him.

-What I mean is that most startups can’t afford traditional advertising, so they devised a smart, free way to market their services and find customers: growth hacking.
+What I mean is that, with their limited budgets, many startups can’t afford traditional advertising, so they devised a smart, inexpensive way to market their services and find customers: growth hacking.

-If you’re familiar with lean startup methodology, this tune will sound familiar: to rapidly experiment with marketing tactics, measure results closely, identify what works, then modify your experiment repeatedly all in the pursuit of relentless growth.
+If you’re familiar with the lean startup methodology, this tune will sound familiar: to rapidly experiment with marketing tactics, measure results closely, identify what works, then modify your experiment repeatedly—all in the pursuit of relentless growth and reduced marketing costs.

 For example, in its infancy, Airbnb tried out tactics to sign up new users.
-But when it added a simple “share to Craigslist” button to its listings, growth exploded.
+But when it added the ability for users to quickly and easily share their listings on Craigslist, growth exploded.

 Sit and think.
 What’s the one mental habit you’ve picked up that hurts your growth most?

 My own is judgment.
 I judge people for how they drive and lose my mind when I see someone litter.
-I get sucked into political debate on Facebook and come away feeling dirty.
+Political debates on Facebook suck me in and come away feeling dirty.

 2. Run a (thought) A/B test.

-A/B testing is Startup 101: Run two different Facebook ads and see which one performs better.
+A/B testing is Startup 101: Run two different ads on social media and see which one performs better.
 Keep the winner, then test it beside a new ad.
 Repeat.

 We can do the same thing with our attitudes.
-For one week, just observe one belief you hold, like “my work is boring,” and keep a written record each day of how you feel and your experience (e.g. “Mood: 6 out of 10.
+For one week, just observe one belief you hold, like “my work is boring,” and keep a written record each day of how you feel and your experience (ex: “Mood: six out of 10.
 Got into two arguments with my boss.”)

 This might look like, “There’s always something interesting happening at work if I look closely.”
 Again, record your outcomes.
 Stick with the belief that brings the best results.
 Repeat with other parts of your thinking.